fkitsantas/Reina.Cryptography/README.md

    - The process starts when the `Encrypt` method in `Library.cs` is called.
 This method serves as the gateway to initiate the encryption process.

 2. **Key Retrieval Process:**
+   - The method interacts with `
+   -
-   - The method interacts with `AzureKVKeyManager.cs` to retrieve the necessary encryption keys.
+   - .cs` to retrieve the necessary encryption keys.
    - Depending on user input, either a single key or three different keys are fetched.
 If one key name is provided, the same key is used across all encryption layers.
 If three key names are provided, each key is used for a specific algorithm – the first for Twofish, the second for Serpent, and the third for AES.

 3. **Encryption in Layers with Unique IVs:**